christopherseaman/datasci_217/07/index.md

 - **Critical Evaluation**
   - Assess visualizations for simplicity and clarity
-    - *Is your chart more complicated than the plot of 'Inception'?
-Simplify!*

 - **Iterative Refinement**
   - Make incremental improvements based on feedback
-    - *Remember, even Tony Stark upgraded his suit—improve iteratively!*

 - **Audience Consideration**
   - Tailor visuals to the needs and expectations of the audience
-    - *Know your audience—don't serve sushi at a pizza party!*

 ---